Joseph Thurman Pearson Jr.: Personal

 On October 7, 1902, Pearson married Emily Fetter, also from Germantown.
 The couple moved into the house where he had grown up, which they occupied until the end of World War I. They had seven children together: Ruth, Joseph III, Emilie, Julian, twins Virginia and Jane, and Justin.

 In 1918, Pearson purchased the Silas Yerkes property along the Pennypack Creek, in Huntingdon Valley, Montgomery County, Pennsylvania.
 He restored its 1790s manor house, and converted its 1797 stone barn into a studio.
 "After his move to Huntingdon Valley, in 1918, Pearson reduced his artistic output, probably spending more of his time restoring and renovating the stone buildings and landscaping the property to his liking."

 Emily Fetter Pearson died suddenly in 1947.
 Pearson married family friend and fellow artist Alice Kent Stoddard, in Thomaston, Maine, on May 28, 1948.
 Stoddard painted multiple portraits of Pearson, who died less than three years later.

-Joseph Thurman Pearson Jr. was buried beside his first wife in Ivy Hill Cemetery, in the Cedarbrook section of Philadelphia.

 Legacy

 The Pennsylvania Academy of the Fine Arts hosted a memorial exhibition of Pearson's work in early 1952.

 Among Pearson's PAFA students were Ross Eugene Braught, William James Dow, Edith Emerson, Anne Goodell Lathrop, Arthur Meltzer, and Cesare A. Ricciardi.

-At the invitation of one of Pearson's grandchildren, art dealer Roy Wood, Jr. visited the studio in 1996, 45 years after the artist's death.
+At the invitation of one of Pearson's grandchildren, art dealer Roy Wood Jr. visited the studio in 1996, 45 years after the artist's death.
 Wood catalogued the paintings and drawings he found there, most of which had never been exhibited.
 A number of these rediscovered works were featured in the Woodmere Art Museum's 2001 retrospective exhibition: Joseph Thurman Pearson, Jr.: A Painter in the Grand Manner.